 The 1.2 million FOID card holders appear to be true for 2009.
 From the Illinois State Police we have these data:

-The number of concealed handgun permits also provide some information, with the number of permits increasing from about 4.6 million in 2007 to well over 9.3 million at the beginning of 2013.
+There is additional hard data that indicates more people are owning guns.
+The number of concealed handgun permits also provide some information, with the number of permits increasing from about 4.6 million in 2007 to well over 9.3 million at the beginning of 2013 to about 13 million in 2015.

 The GSS survey has raised concerns for some time.
 Here is something that John Lott wrote in his 2003 book The Bias Against Guns.